-I’ve been experimenting with how to make a tshirt for awhile now.
-One of the challenges I’ve faced was how to finish the neckline so it looks decent.
-Recently I discovered a technique that is not only simple, but looks elegant.
+I’ve been experimenting with how to make a t-shirt for awhile now.
+One of the challenges I’ve faced was how to finish the neckline so it looks professional.
+Recently I discovered a technique that is not only simple, but elegant as well.

 Tools and materials